 What does this mean for tourism in the UK?

-My home destination is Minneapolis-St. Paul and Delta Airlines no longer offer a direct flight to London Heathrow so this makes it a complicated consideration if traveling to Britain is worth it or not.
+Riding the Eurostar isn’t the worst thing in the world, but it makes me wonder if it’s worth the headache.
+My home destination is Minneapolis-St. Paul and Delta Airlines no longer offer a direct flight to London Heathrow, making it a complicated consideration if traveling to Britain is worth it.

-Multiple discounts have been released by the company and riding it is cheaper than ever before.
-There will always be a way to travel from point A to point B, no matter what difficulties lay in your path.
+The company has released multiple discounts, and riding it is cheaper than ever before.
+There will always be a way to travel from point A to point B, no matter the difficulties in your path.

 Whatever happens after Britain’s exit from Europe, riding the Eurostar has become more complicated and less enjoyable.